 Nevertheless, Leeuwarden’s streets are not completely untouched by creative hands.
 The street art scene is well-established and even bears a surprise here and there.
 If you love street arts like we do, you will surely enjoy our Guides to the colorful streets of Prague and Mostar.

-A dedication to the local animal world
+A tribute to the local animal world

 Insects and amphibians crawling up fuse boxes